-Requests for reclassification of a position to a higher classification grade should be submitted, in writing, by the Department Head to the Human Resources Department between May 1 and May 15 of each calendar year.
-The request should include the specific reasons for the request for reclassification, and must clearly demonstrate increased complexity and/or responsibility within their respective position.
+Requests for reclassification of a position to a higher classification grade should be submitted, in writing, by the Department Head to the Human Resources Department.
+The request should include the specific reasons for the request for reclassification and must clearly demonstrate increased complexity and/or responsibility within their respective position.
 Upon receipt of the request the Director of Human Resources shall study the request and determine the merit of the request for reclassification.
 If the Director of Human Resources determines a reclassification is justified, a recommendation shall be presented to the Common Council.
 If approved by Common Council, the Director of Human Resources or their designee shall make the necessary changes to maintain a fair, equitable and accurate classification plan.